nesalot/custom-git-bash-prompt/README.md

 - Nerd Font Glyphs - Removes standard status icons and uses Nerd Font Glyphs instead.
 [Need to install Nerd Font Glyphs to work](https://www.nerdfonts.com/#home)
 - Debug Mode - Outputs branch & all status counts to terminal
 - Test Mode - Shows all status icons & counts with sample values
 - Simple Mode - Turns off all status icons & counts, Only showing a red X next to branch indicating not clean.
-Keeping branch color settings (green for clean, yellow for not clean)
+Keeping branch color settings (green for clean, yellow for changes)
 - Fully Configurable Options - Able to toggle each individual or all status icons or counts on/off

 ---